Sacramento County Voter Guide

 Voter Outreach: Members of our Committee are willing to attend your service organization, chamber of commerce, or other community events to meet potential voters and talk about the upcoming election.
 Please contact us to let us know about opportunities to register voters and engage local residents in a civil environment.

 The SCRP Candidate Recruitment Committee is currently gathering names of Republicans running for re-election at the local, state and federal levels, as well as those who are interested in running for office.
 Our Executive Committee will be forming interview panels around the County to meet and consider endorsement of Republicans running for office.
 If you would like to explore opportunities, or let us know of your plans to run, please contact us right away!
 We will also be considering positions on local and state ballot measures.

-As candidates announce their campaigns and file to run for office, we will post their names with links to their website or contact info on this page.
+As Republican candidates announce their campaigns and file to run for office, we will post their names with links to their website or contact info on this page.
 If you have already formed your campaign committee, please send us your contact information!
 Once endorsements are made, only those candidates will be listed on this page.
 We hope you will step up to make a difference for Sacramento County residents!

 Days Till the June 5th CA Primary Election